AmeyaDaddikar/Logistic-Regression---ML-AI-Workshop-Submission-COC-/README.md

 2. Learning Rate = N.A.
 3. EPOCHS        = N.A.

-I also took the liberty to merge the [Test File] (/data/test.csv) and the [Train File] (/data/test.csv) to create a [New training file] (/data/combined_test.csv) which ensured that the model completely learns the expected behaviour.
+I also took the liberty to merge the [Test File](data/test.csv) and the [Train File](data/test.csv) to create a [New training file](/data/combined_test.csv) which ensured that the model completely learns the expected behaviour.

 Basic flask implemented.